roarbb/kea-composer-and-namespaces/readme.md

 - Turn on error reporting (warnings too)
 - run `composer dump-autoload` after any autoload config change
 - don't use `Switch` as a namespace, it's reserved word

+# How to run this app
+1. Clone this repo
+2. Make sure docker is installed
+2. Run `docker-compose up` from the root folder